SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ### Now the logic as transmissions

-In Spec20, the wiring between presenters can be expressed at a higher level than the simple low-level dependency and change notification.
+In Spec, the wiring between presenters can be expressed at a higher level than the simple low-level dependency and change notification.
 For this we use transmissions.
 In the following method, we state that when a class list item is selected, it should transmit the list of methods of the selected class sorted.
-Notice that the `transform:` block get the selectors from the selected class item.
+Notice that the `transform:` block gets the selectors from the selected class item.

 ```
 SpClassMethodBrowserPresenter >> initializePresenter